What is plumbing and drainage insurance?

 How can I find cheaper plumbing and drainage cover?

-While MoneySuperMarket does not offer quotes for specialised plumbing and drainage cover, you can use our service to compare home insurance policies and find one that includes all the cover you need at the best price.
+While MoneySuperMarket does not offer quotes for specialised plumbing and drainage cover, you can use our service to compare home insurance policies and see which providers add on plumbing and drainage cover for a fee or offer a more comprehensive package at the best price.